vermin/wazn-android-wallet/README.md

 Open wazniya-android repo in Android Studio and build APK.

-## About WAZN
+## About Wazn

-WAZN is a private digital currency, it is cash for a connected world.
+Wazn is a private digital currency, it is cash for a connected world.
 It’s fast, private, and secure.
-With WAZN, you are your own bank.
+With Wazn, you are your own bank.
 You can spend it safely, knowing that others cannot see your balances or track your activity.
-[WAZN Project](https://wazn.io)
+[Wazn Project](https://wazn.io)

+## Donating

+Donation Address (XMR): `424iT6SuWnXSMHDYYs3chNTFm5n1GnCBzQj9ce5CHxiUWzoXU9MZS9hZb5xYQ7bFZVKZMXo7m8jYihYXznJ2iwf46zRNb6M`

 ## License
 ```
 Licensed under the EUPL-1.2
-Copyright (c) 2020 Wazniya & WAZN Project
+Copyright (c) 2020 Wazniya
 Copyright (c) 2019 WooKey Wallet
 ```